itay1313/frontenddogma.com/contact/index.md

 When you contact us through email, your inquiry and the information provided are saved in order to process and follow up on the inquiry.
 The data are not handed over to third parties without your consent.

-Processing of the data contained in the email happens pursuant to your permission (Art.&nbsp;6 ¶&nbsp;1 lit.&nbsp;a GDPR).
+Processing of the data contained in the email happens pursuant to your permission (Art.
+6 ¶ 1 lit. a GDPR).
 You can withdraw your consent at any time, for example through an email to us.
 The withdrawal does not affect the legal validity of processing of the data.

 The data provided are saved until you ask us to delete the data, revoke your consent to store the data, or until the purpose for storing the data falls away.
 This does not overrule any applicable legal requirements, as with retention periods.